 15. Western Australian Industry and Technology Development Account

-(1) The account previously established under the repealed Act is continued in existence but is to be known as the “Western Australian Industry and Technology Development Account”.
+(1) An agency special purpose account called the Western Australian Industry and Technology Development Account is established under section 16 of the Financial Management Act 2006.

 (2) The Account is to be credited with —